 - Transatlantic satellite television was transmitted for the first time (1962)

 - Dr. Martin Luther King, Jr. was posthumously awarded the Medal of Freedom (1977)

 - Nolan Ryan became the first major league pitcher to earn 4,000 strikeouts in a career (1985)

 - Full diplomatic relations were established between the United States and its former enemy Vietnam (1995)

-Also on this day in 1999, a U.S. Air Force jet flew to the Antarctic to drop off emergency medical supplies to a South Pole research center for physician Dr. Jerri Nelson after she discovered a lump in her breast.
+Also on this day 20 years ago, a U.S. Air Force jet flew to the Antarctic to drop off emergency medical supplies to a South Pole research center for physician Dr. Jerri Nelson after she discovered a lump in her breast.